Do You Have to Pay Baggage Fees for Connecting Flights? What Happens to Your Checked Baggage

 Typically, airlines do not charge baggage fees on direct flights…or domestic flights.
 However, they often assess charges for bags on international itineraries.
 If you are transferring between two domestic airports (e.g., O’Hare Airport in Chicago and Midway Airport in Chicago) on the same airline, there is usually no charge for baggage on your ticket purchases.

 If you are connecting through an international airport (e.g., San Francisco to Tokyo), you should use the check-in counter with your airline about any fees; most airlines do not charge these fees if the connection time is four hours or less.
+If a connection is made with an onward carrier, it typically respects the baggage allowance established by the main airline, but there may be exceptions.

 How to Avoid Lost Luggage with Your Connections